Nikse.dk

 • Fix common errors wizard

-• Spell checking via Open Office dictionaries/NHunspell (many dictionaries available)
+• Spell checking via Libre Office dictionaries (many dictionaries available)

 • Remove text for hear impaired (HI)